How Telematics Insurance Works

 What Telematics Devices Track

 Telematics programs monitor several key metrics to assess your driving risk profile.
 Understanding what's being tracked can help you maximize your potential savings.
-In 2026, AI continuously monitors more data points than ever before — including following distance, scenario-based predictive alerts, and phone distraction detection.
+In 2026, AI continuously monitors more data points than ever before — including following distance, fatigue detection, lane deviation alerts, and phone distraction patterns.

 Core Tracking Metrics